-He went on to cite the "hierarchical organization of its employees, some of whom by their salaries are made aristocrats as espensive as the needs of consumption and the security of the producers themselves, i.e. in those cases where it is not possible for the public to rely on private [individual] industry, nor for private industry to accept the responsibilities and risks involved in running the concerns on their own...
+While we are considering association, let us note that mutualism intends men to associate only insofar as this is required by the demands of production, the cheapness of goods, the needs of consumption, the cheapness of goods, the needs of consumption and the security of the producers themselves, i.e. in those cases where it is not possible for the public to rely on private [individual] industry, nor for private industry to accept the responsibilities and risks involved in running the concerns on their own...
 [Because the persons concerned] are acting in accordance with the very nature of things when they associate in this way, they can preserve their liberty without being any the less in an association...

-There is undoubtedly a case for association in the largescale manufacturing, extraction, metallurgical and shipping industries...
+There is undoubtedly a case for association in the large-scale manufacturing, extraction, metallurgical and shipping industries...
 [Political Capacity of the Working Classes, in Selected Writings 62]

 The same priniciple applied to transportation infrastructure, such as railways.
-Such services should be provided neither by capitalist "companies holding a monopoly," or "State-run concerns that operate in the name of the State and for the State."
-Proudhon thus presented mutualization of public services as an alternative both to "privatization" and state socialism.
+Such services should be provided neither by capitalist "companies holding a monopoly," or